Moreholidays February Shower with a Friend Day

 Let’s talk about your untimely death.
 Sure, it is uncomfortable to think of our own death, especially an early one.
 But, if it was to happen, you could save other lives.
 You are giving the gift of life to other people.
 So, please consider seriously signing up to donate your organs and tissue.

-Heart Animated
+Heart Throbbing

 Organ Donor Trivia